 She puts herself in the first level.
 She makes ends meet right now, but it requires government assistance and other social services.

 “As a caterpillar being financially stable means that I have a job, that I can at least work part time, because it's pretty impossible for me to work full time and be here for my kids and pick them up.
 Especially with COVID,” she says.

 She hopes to one day make it to the “butterfly stage,” a point where she is completely self-sufficient.

 “Eventually I want to be the person that doesn't need Section 8 (housing), that doesn't need food stamps, that doesn't need anything,” says Josie.

-One program that is helping her financial metamorphosis is CA$H Greater Portland led by United Way of Greater Portland.
+One program that is helping her financial metamorphosis is CA$H Greater Portland led by United Way of Southern Maine.
 CA$H Coalitions statewide help empower individuals and families to achieve long-term financial stability through a variety of programs including free tax preparation to qualified filers during tax season.
 Josie is one of the close to 4,000 people to use this service each year in Maine.
 CA$H Greater Portland is committed to ensuring that clients have the tools and resources they need to become financially stable.

 “I was really surprised that they would [file my taxes for free] actually.
 I thought that I would have to pay for it,” she says.

 The benefit of having her taxes filed for free was multiplied when Josie found out she qualifies for the Earned Income Tax Credit (EITC).
 The tax credit is a benefit for working people with low to moderate income and can often be a key component of helping working people get out of poverty.